 - Just Peace among the Peoples

 Our speakers bring an Anabaptist Mennonite perspective to help inform and educate.
 We welcome everyone to join with us.

 2018 Annual Peace Lecture Announced!

 We are pleased to announce that our 2018 speakers will be John Stoesz and Waziyatawin.
 John is an activist for Indigenous justice and former Executive Director of Mennonite Central Committee – Central States, and chair of the Native Land Return Committee.
 Waziyatawin is a Wahpetunwan Dakota from the Pezihutaszizi Otunwe (Yellow Medicine Village) in southwestern Minnesota.
+Mark your calendars now for Sunday, January 28.
 More details to come soon.

 Past Peace Lectures

 2017: Ched Meyers and Elaine Enns, Bartimaeus Cooperative Ministries.